flareteam/flare-engine/README.engine.md

 Later versions are permitted.

 The default mod contains the Liberation Sans font which is released under the SIL Open Font License, Version 1.1.
+In addition, the GNU Unifont included for Japanese and Chinese support is released under the [GNU GPL v2 license](http://unifoundry.com/LICENSE.txt).

 ## Links